Clark County Court Records

 Marriage Records

 Marriage licenses and records are maintained by the Clark County Probate Court.
-Records dating from 1818 are available in various formats — bound volumes (1818–1865), card indexes (1866–1991), and computerized records (1992–present).
-The Probate Court’s online Case Search tool allows users to locate marriage records by checking the “Marriage” box and entering names.
-Certified copy fees for marriage certificates are $5.00 for the first copy and $2.00 for additional copies (pre-1991 records) or $2.00 per copy (records from 1991 forward).
+Records dating from 1818 are available in various formats: bound volumes (1818–1865), card indexes (1866–1991), and computerized records (1992–present).
+The Probate Court's online Case Search tool lets you locate marriage records by checking the Marriage box and entering names.
+Certified copy fees for marriage certificates are $5.00 for the first copy and $2.00 for additional copies (pre-1991 records), or $2.00 per copy for records from 1991 forward.

 Birth and Death Records

-Birth and death records from 1867 through August 1908 are available from the Probate Court at a cost of $6.00 per copy.
+Birth and death records from 1867 through August 1908 are available from the Probate Court at $6.00 per copy.
 Records from 1908 to the present are maintained by the Clark County Combined Health District:

 Clark County Combined Health District